The Effect of Mission Duration on LISA Science Objectives: Formation, evolution, and electromagnetic counterparts of massive black hole mergers

-\begin{itemize} \item With respect to SI2.1, the loss of $M<10^3\msun$ sources at $z>10$ caused by gaps is substantial.
+These findings have important implications for SO2 (``Trace the origin, growth and merger history of massive black holes across cosmic ages''), and in particular SI2.1 (``Search for seed black holes at cosmic dawn'') and SI2.3 (``Observation of EM counterparts to unveil the astrophysical environment around merging binaries of the LISA mission''): \begin{itemize} \item With respect to SI2.1, the loss of $M<10^3\msun$ sources at $z>10$ caused by gaps is substantial.
 For the popIII model investigated, the detection rate of such sources is reduced from $\approx5$ yr$^{-1}$ for continuous observation streams ($T_{\rm elapsed}=T_{\rm data}$) to $\approx 2$ yr$^{-1}$ in the case of the observations with gaps and a duty cycle of 75\%.
 Numbers can be as low as $\approx 1$ yr$^{-1}$ for more pessimistic scenarios.
 It is therefore clear that configurations T4G5 and T4G1 imply a significant loss of detections compared to the SciRD LISA baseline.
 The only way to mitigate the effect of gaps is by extending the mission duration.
-Therefore, in order to collect a large enough sample of such sources to ascertain the origin of seed MBHs, an extension to a 6-yr mission requirement (i.e. cases T6G5 and T6G1) is warranted. \item With respect to SI2.3, the detection rate of $M>10^5\msun$ sources at $z<2$ is of the order of $2$ yr$^{-1}$ in the investigated models.
-Because of gaps, about 30\% of them will suffer a significant loss of SNR compared to continuous collection of data throughout the mission lifetime, making parameter estimation and, particularly, sky localization problematic.
-In light of these considerations and in order to maximize the multi-messenger potential of MBHBs, an extension to a 6-yr mission requirement is warranted. \end{itemize}

-Conversely, gaps have a minor impact on SI2.2 (``Study the growth mechanism of MBHs before the epoch of reionization'') and SI2.4 (``Test the existence of intermediate-mass black holes''), as they do not pose a critical risk to the detection of the sources relevant for achieving those scientific goals.
+Therefore, in order to collect a large enough sample of such sources to ascertain the origin of seed MBHs, an extension to a 6-yr mission requirement (i.e.\ cases T6G5 and T6G1) is warranted. \item With respect to SI2.3, the detection rate of $M>10^5\msun$ sources at $z<2$ is of the order of $2$~yr$^{-1}$ in the investigated models.
+Because of gaps, about $30\%$ of them will suffer a significant loss of SNR compared to continuous collection of data throughout the mission lifetime, making parameter estimation and, particularly, sky localization problematic.
+In light of these considerations and in order to maximize the multi-messenger potential of MBHBs, an extension to a 6-yr mission requirement is warranted. \end{itemize} Conversely, gaps have a minor impact on SI2.2 (``Study the growth mechanism of MBHs before the epoch of reionization'') and SI2.4 (``Test the existence of intermediate-mass black holes''), as they do not pose a critical risk to the detection of the sources relevant for achieving those scientific goals.